5 Irresistible Reasons You Need To Add Salmon To Your Diet

 - Potassium - Regulates blood pressure and promotes heart health.

 Wild Salmon is one of the safest types of fish you can eat regularly.
 Unlike other types of fish, such as swordfish, king mackerel, tilefish, and sharks, salmon is relatively low in methylmercury and other toxic contaminants.
 This makes it a wonderful option for pregnant women, nursing mothers, and young children who are at a higher risk for exposure to these harmful substances.

-In conclusion, salmon is an incredible source of nutrition packed with everything you need and more to live a healthy and happy life.
-As long as you’re consuming wild-caught vs. farmed salmon, you’re guaranteed to get all these amazing health benefits while living sustainably.
+Salmon is an incredible source of nutrition packed with everything you need to live a healthy and happy life.
+As long as you’re consuming wild-caught rather than farmed salmon, you’re guaranteed to get all these amazing health benefits while living sustainably.